Bridgetamana/pixlated/.github/pull_request_template.md

 ## Changes Made

-*   List the key code changes in this pull request.
+List the key code changes in this pull request.

-*   Explain the reasoning behind significant changes.
+-